php-dev-br/laravel-doc-pt-br/eloquent-serialization.md

         protected $hidden = ['password'];
     }

-> **Note**
-> To hide relationships, add the relationship's method name to your Eloquent
-> model's `$hidden` property.
+> {tip} To hide relationships, add the relationship's method name to your Eloquent model's `$hidden` property.

 Alternatively, you may use the `visible` property to define an "allow list" of attributes that should be included in your model's array and JSON representation.
 All attributes that are not present in the `$visible` array will be hidden when the model is converted to an array or JSON:

     <?php